knaw-huc/editem/docs/setup.md

   - input: broccoli (+ iiif-server: also part workflow?)

 ## Directories
-How would our pipeline look like on a virtual machine?
+How would our pipeline look on a virtual machine?
 (First attempt...)

 ```md